rohan843/cybersecurity-notes/README.md

 4. **Physical social engineering**: A threat actor impersonates an employee, customer or vendor to obtain unauthorized access to a physical location.

 #### Social Engineering Principles

+Social engineering is incredibly effective.
+This is because people are generally trusting and conditioned to respect authority.
+The number of social engineering attacks is increasing with every new social media application that allows public access to people's data.

+Reasons why social engineering attacks are so effective include:

+- **Authority**: Threat actors impersonate individuals with power.
+This is because people, in general, have been conditioned to respect and follow authority figures.
+- **Intimidation**: Threat actors use bullying tactics.
+This includes persuading and intimidating victims into doing what they are told.